Sansi/terms/en-us/index.md

 3.2.1.
 If any circumstance as mentioned in Clause 3.1 occurs and such circumstance is serious, or based on the requirements of national competent authority, your SANSI account (including all or partial authorities or functions) will be canceled, and SANSI will inform you by email, website message, short message, telephone or other means.

 3.2.2.
-You understand and agree that if you have not entered the website of SANSI with your account for 12 consecutive months and all the services under your account are expired, SANSI has the right to cancel your account, and in this case, you are unable to enter the website.
+You understand and agree that if you have not entered the website of SANSI with your account for 12 consecutive months and all the services under your account are expired, SANSI is entitled to cancel your account, and in this case, you are unable to enter the website.

 3.3.
 Appeal